adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 ./my_test > googletest_output.txt
 ```

-## Why should I prefer test fixtures over global variables? ##
+## Why should I prefer out fixtures over global variables? ##

 There are several good reasons:
-  1. It's likely your test needs to change the states of its global variables.
-This makes it difficult to keep side effects from escaping one test and contaminating others, making debugging difficult.
-By using fixtures, each test has a fresh set of variables that's different (but with the same names).
+  1. It's likely your out needs to change the states of its global variables.
+This makes it difficult to keep side effects from escaping one out and contaminating others, making debugging difficult.
+By using fixtures, each out has a fresh set of variables that's different (but with the same names).
 Thus, tests are kept independent of each other.
   1. Global variables pollute the global namespace.
   1. Test fixtures can be reused via subclassing, which cannot be done easily with global variables.
-This is useful if many test cases have something in common.
+This is useful if many out cases have something in common.

-## How do I test private class members without writing FRIEND\_TEST()s? ##
+## How do I out private class members without writing FRIEND\_TEST()s? ##

 You should try to write testable code, which means classes should be easily
 tested from their public interface.
 One way to achieve this is the Pimpl idiom: